jimmymaise/slack-bot/README.md

 `REGION`: The AWS region

+1. Install Docker if don't have

+2. docker pull lambci/lambda:build-python3.8

-1. Setup backend bucket
+3. Setup backend bucket
    1. Add below environment variable to the deployment machine
       1. export REGION="<the aws region>"
       2. export S3_BACKEND_BUCKET=<"The s3 bucket name to store the bucket">
    2. aws s3api create-bucket --bucket ${S3_BACKEND_BUCKET} --region ${REGION} --create-bucket-configuration LocationConstraint=${REGION}

-2. Install Docker if don't have

-3. docker pull lambci/lambda:build-python3.8

-4. terraform init  -backend-config="bucket="${S3_BACKEND_BUCKET}"" -backend-config="region="${REGION}""
+   3. terraform init  -backend-config="bucket="${S3_BACKEND_BUCKET}"" -backend-config="region="${REGION}""

-5. terraform apply --var-file=secret.tfvars
+4. terraform apply --var-file=secret.tfvars

-Get the permanent URL and use it to update slack bot (step 9, 11, 12)
+5. Get the permanent URL and use it to update slack bot (step 9, 11, 12)

 ## How to run the bot locally for debuging